MeteoSwiss/realtime_pollen_calibration/README.rst

 Building the Project
 ''''''''''''''''''''

-Create a conda environment with the correct Python version and Poetry:
+Create a conda environment with the correct Python version and Poetry (>=1.5):

 .. code-block:: console